MatveyGuralskiy/Auto-Deploy/README.md

 ## 🚀 Getting Started

 ### 👣 Steps
-- [x] Create Master-Instance in AWS
+- [ ] Create Master-Instance in AWS
-- [x] Install Jenkins, Docker, Terraform and nginx on Instance
+- [ ] Install Jenkins, Docker, Terraform and nginx on Instance
-- [x] Go to Jenkins Dashboard and create Job with Pipeline and use GitHub Plugin
+- [ ] Go to Jenkins Dashboard and create Job with Pipeline and use GitHub Plugin
-- [x] Create Repository of your Project in GitHub and connect Jenkins with WebHook
+- [ ] Create Repository of your Project in GitHub and connect Jenkins with WebHook
-- [x] Create Jenkinsfile in Repository
+- [ ] Create Jenkinsfile in Repository
-- [x] Add Credentials in Jenkins of AWS, DockerHub, GitHub
+- [ ] Add Credentials in Jenkins of AWS, DockerHub, GitHub
+- [ ] Write Dockerfile
-- [x] Copy to Jenkinsfile my pipeline
+- [ ] Copy to Jenkinsfile my pipeline
-- [x] Create Empty Repository in DockerHub
+- [ ] Create Empty Repository in DockerHub
-- [x] Create in service Certificate Manager SSL Certificate and make DNS Validation with Route53
+- [ ] Create in service Certificate Manager SSL Certificate and make DNS Validation with Route53
-- [x] Create Bash script for Bootstapping for Instances to install docker and pull Image from DockerHub
+- [ ] Create Bash script for Bootstapping for Instances to install docker and pull Image from DockerHub
-- [x] Run Jenkins Job
+- [ ] Run Jenkins Job
-- [x] Make changes in GitHub repository to see Auto-Deploy of Project
+- [ ] Make changes in GitHub repository to see Auto-Deploy of Project

 #### Create Master Instance
 - [x] Create Master-Instance in AWS